Content Marketing Manager

-Creating safe, healthy, and secure working environments so that people want to work in shipping, where they can have rewarding careers and reach their full potential;
+- Creating safe, healthy, and secure working environments so that new people want to start working in shipping, where they can have rewarding careers and reach their full potential;

-Using new state-of-the-art technology to optimize the marine equipment and ship designs
+- Using new state-of-the-art technology to optimize marine equipment and ship designs.

 Green Shipping Trends and Technologies

 One of the short-term operational measures to reduce CO2 emissions from ships at sea is cruising at reduced speeds, i.e., slow steaming.
 Slow steaming is no longer a new concept in the maritime industry as it was first introduced around 2007.

 Today Slow Steaming is perhaps one of the most important trends in the shipping industry to reduce CO2 emissions and is an effortless, effective, and beneficial way to do it.

 - Potentially involves less administrative burden than other measures.

 With all the modern technologies at our disposal, we can even predict the weather and sea conditions with impressive accuracy, helping to make travel safer and less unpredictable.
 Today, shipping companies often use data and predictions to predict the likely performance of their ships in these conditions, allowing them to make more informed decisions about which routes to take.

 Implant Exhaust Scrubber Systems